sound-ws/stems-player-documentation/audio-service-self-hosted.md

 ### Updating the service

-Simply run `npx @sound-ws/audio-service deploy ...` against an existing STAGE.
+Simply run `npx @sound-ws/audio-service deploy ...` against an existing `stage`.
 Seprate upgrading instructions will be provided [here](upgrading.md), if updating to a new major version requires additional steps.

 ### Destroying the service